libratom/libratom/README.md

 Progress is displayed in a bar at the bottom of the window.
 To terminate a job early and shut down all workers, type Ctrl-C.

-By default, the tool will use the spaCy en\_core\_web\_sm model, and will start as many concurrent jobs as there are virtual cores available.
+By default, the tool will install and use the spaCy en\_core\_web\_sm model (see the [model installation](#model-installation) section for how to install specific previous model versions).
+It will start as many concurrent jobs as there are virtual cores available.
 Entities are written to a sqlite3 file automatically named using the existing file or directory name and current datetime stamp, and with the following schema:

 ![RATOM database schema](https://libratom.github.io/ratom-db-schema.svg)